- CEO/ General Management

-SMART Multi Academy Trust seeks one new Member as it progresses and maintains its mission of delivering the best educational opportunities and experiences for all its children, regardless of background or disadvantage.
+SMART Multi-Academy Trust seeks to recruit two trustees to its board of directors, possessing expertise in general business management, as it progresses and maintains its mission of delivering the best educational opportunities and experiences for all its children, regardless of background or disadvantage.
+While not an essential requirement, the trust is especially interested in applicants with a legal background.
 Board meetings are held at Wyndham Primary School, Newcastle upon Tyne.

 About the trust

-The SMART MAT’s pupils come from a very wide range of social and economic backgrounds and cultural heritages.
+Students at SMART MAT come from a very wide range of social and economic backgrounds and cultural heritages.
 The trust sees this as its strength and celebrates diversity, while striving to ensure that it meets the academic and personal development needs of every child.

-The schools within the SMART MAT work collaboratively sharing expertise, developing innovative approaches to curriculum that are stimulating and motivating children to love learning.
-It is enabling the children to develop together within its safe, vibrant and nurturing school communities.
-The partnership working goes beyond the SMART MAT – as an outward-looking organisation it seeks to learn from others as well as share its own good practice and expertise.
+The schools within the SMART MAT work collaboratively, sharing expertise and developing innovative approaches to curriculum that are stimulating, motivating children to love learning.
+The trust strives to enable its learners to develop together within its safe, vibrant and nurturing school communities.
+The partnership working goes beyond the SMART MAT – as an outward-looking organisation it seeks to learn from others as well as to share its own good practice and expertise.

 SMART MAT is planning to grow and support other schools that share its vision to develop practices and to benefit from the wide range of expertise across the MAT.